Alignak-monitoring/alignak-doc/source/05_extending_alignak/updating_default.rst

     * some templates:
         * a `generic-contact` template that contains the main common contact parameters
         * a `generic-host` template that contains the main common host parameters
-        * a `generic-host` template that contains the main common host parameters for hosts, services and contacts
+        * a `generic-service` template that contains the main common service parameters for hosts, services and contacts
     * one host (``localhost``) which is always UP
     * no services
     * two contacts: ``guest`` and ``admin``

-This configuration is fully functionnal but it almost does nothing ... except saying that ``localhost`` is UP without even chking if it is true :)
+This configuration is fully functionnal but it almost does nothing ... except saying that ``localhost`` is UP without even checking if it is true :)

 What is important at the moment is to check that the existing configuration is valid and that Alignak is able to use it.
 For checking the configuration, run::